rossjrw/series-replace/README.md

 I'm also going to using this project as an experiment into Typescript, Vue.js and Webpack; which hopefully explains why the whole thing is so unnecessarily complex.
 I've previously used Coffeescript, AngularJS and Gulp.js and found them to be a little unwieldy.
 So this should be fun.
+This is also my first foray into GitHub Projects, CI and GitHub Actions.

 ## Usage